hermanlintvelt/aws-java-serverless/aws-sdk-2/README.md

 ### Configuration Setup

+* Create and AWS account and do the necessary setup (you can follow the `Setting Up` steps in [the AWS SDK for Java 2.x Quick Start guide](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/get-started.html))
-* Create AWS account and setup credentials for *Serverless* using [this great article on how to setup Serverless to work with AWS](https://serverless.com/framework/docs/providers/aws/guide/credentials/).
+* Now setup credentials for *Serverless* using [this great article on how to setup Serverless to work with AWS](https://serverless.com/framework/docs/providers/aws/guide/credentials/).

 ## The Project